pombredanne/bitbucket.org-marshallpierce-stream-vbyte-rust/README.md

 [![](https://img.shields.io/crates/v/stream-vbyte.svg)](https://crates.io/crates/stream-vbyte) [![](https://docs.rs/stream-vbyte/badge.svg)](https://docs.rs/stream-vbyte/)

 A port of Stream VByte to Rust.

 Stream VByte is a variable-length unsigned int encoding designed to make SIMD processing more efficient.

 See https://lemire.me/blog/2017/09/27/stream-vbyte-breaking-new-speed-records-for-integer-compression/ and https://arxiv.org/pdf/1709.08990.pdf for details on the format.
 The reference C implementation is https://github.com/lemire/streamvbyte.

+# Using it in your code

+There are two traits, `Encoder` and `Decoder`, that allow you to choose what logic to use in the inner hot loops.
+If you know which hardware you'll be running on, or you add runtime detection of CPU features, you can choose to use one that takes advantage of your hardware.
+Something like [raw-cpuid](https://crates.io/crates/raw-cpuid) will probably be useful for runtime detection.

+Encoders:
+- For now, the only encoder is `Scalar`, which uses plain old scalar (i.e. non vectorized) code.
+It works on all platforms.
+On an E5-1650v3, it encodes about 140 million random `u32`s per second.

+Decoders:
+- `Scalar` is also a decoder, with about the same performance as it has for encodes.
+- `x86::Ssse3` decodes about 2.7 billion random `u32`s per second.

+# Using SIMD

+- `x86::Ssse3`
+    - Enable the `x86_ssse3` feature for this crate.
+    - [SSSE3](https://en.wikipedia.org/wiki/SSSE3) has been around since Core-era Intel CPUs, so any modern `x86_64` system should have it.
+    - Currently, SIMD support relies on nightly-only rust features.
+You'll also need to add some compiler flags, namely `RUSTFLAGS='-C target-feature=+ssse3'`

 # Play with the CLI example